 Sexual Harassment, as defined in Emergency Rules for UWS 17, is not considered a Clery Crime but is considered sexual misconduct.

-Sexual Exploitation; Emergency Rules for UWS Ch 4 and 11
+Sexual Exploitation; UWS Ch 4 and 11

 Sexual exploitation occurs when an individual attempts, takes or threatens to take, nonconsensual sexual advantage of another person.
 Examples include, but are not limited to43: